dacjames/env2config/README.md

 - An absolute path to the output configuration file path, e.g. `/data/redis.conf`
 - An absolute path to a directory, e.g. `/data/`.
 The directory should end with a trailing '/' for clarity but it does not affect the behavior.
 Matched configs will be written to this directory with their existing filename.
 - The special "file" `-`, meaning stdout.
 This is especially useful for testing and debugging.
+- Nothing, aka `''`.
+This means do not inject this config.

-Injection specs are processed in order and override previous specs.
-One common use of this feature is `ENV_INJECT='*:/dev/null,redis.conf:-`, which sends all configs except redis.conf to /dev/null and prints redis.conf to stdout.
+**Injection specs are processed in order and override previous specs**.
+One common use of this feature is `ENV_INJECT='*:,redis.conf:-`, which ignores all configs except redis.conf and prints redis.conf to stdout.

+## Philosophy

+`env2config` is an opinionated tool, in the sense that it provides built-in functionality for the user rather than being fully generic.
+The design is driven by a few philisophical tenants derived from the authors' experience.

+- Most configuration tasks fall into two categories: overriding default values and providing required "arguments."
+- Keeping local configuration up to date with changing upstream defaults is a good thing.
+- As much information as possible, including comments, should be preserved.
+- Programs should be optimized, in both performance and style, for the most common use cases, at the cost of less common use cases if necessary.

+Please submit an issue if the implementation of `env2config` does not follow these tenants in your practical use.
+Likewise, readability is very important, so please submit a PR if you feel any code in this project is difficult to read or overly abstracted.

 ## Supported Services